kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 companies might accommodate both to a degree through role crafting, but those are rare and fleeing setups.
 I wouldn't count on them long term.

-You will eventually have to let go of the tools even if you choose the technical track.
+You will eventually have to let go of the tools, even if you choose the technical track.
 Simply because of the economic realities.
 There is no point of paying very senior people a whole lot of money for the work that a tech lead can do.
-And so you will eventually transition into architecture and strategy any ways.
+And so you will eventually transition into architecture and strategy anyway.

 If you want my advise, it is this: get your fill while you're young and hungry, because you won't have a whole lot of time for the tools when you move up in the world.
 And if you're truly love just building stuff and ready to sacrifice your career for it, than stay a tech lead forever.
-There are people who do that, and plenty of them are happy with the choice.
+There are people who do that, and plenty of them are happy with their choice.
 But, sacrifice you will, either way you go.

 ## P.S.